NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Sets the font size for text within the card.

 ## 9. **Block Card Styling**
-We will now apply styling to the `block-card` class elements on our page.
+You will now apply styling to the `block-card` class elements on your page.

-- [ ]  Add this CSS code to our `styles.css` file.
+- [ ]  Add this CSS code to your `styles.css` file.

 ```css
 .block-card {